Business travel insurance

 Filing a claim when stationed abroad (URA)

 If you have an international contract (URA) you are to submit the insurance claim and any receipts, along with a copy of the insurance confirmation to your manager.
-Both you and your manager are to sign the claim.
-Then your manager sends the claim report to Kammarkollegiet.
+Both you and your manager must sign the claim, after which your manager is to submit the claim report to Kammarkollegiet.